 I was not planning on being a lawyer.
 My family is full of lawyers and I said early on when I was reading my visually impaired mom her law books before the age of ten; that was not what I wanted to do.
 However after serving in Peace Corps, I changed my mind and decided to go to law school so that I could represent people who are underrepresented.
 I originally was going to handle a general practice for the immigrant community.
-When I started practicing law I had a must different last name and when I went back to my maiden name, after a divorce, not as many people from other countries wanted to hire me, so instead I changed my practice to one that handles mostly Social Security Disability and Bankruptcy.
-So, I was helping people with very little money and trying to get them back on their feet.
+When I started practicing law I had a much different last name and when I went back to my maiden name, after a divorce, not as many people from other countries wanted to hire me (as I a woman), so instead I changed my practice to one that handles mostly Social Security Disability and Bankruptcy.
+Still, I was helping people with very little money and trying to get them back on their feet.
 I also still handled things like traffic court and simple Wills and represented people regardless of their ethnicity or any other category there were in.
 I also represent people who I don’t agree with politically, as long as they didn’t have an issue with who else I represent.
-The people who have an issue with whom else I represent were told to find another lawyer to handle their cases.

 I still have to balance the fact the business has to be sustainable with taking cases that I don’t get paid on.
 (Now, those are cases I choose not to be paid on, or to get paid when we win, like Social Security cases, not just when a client doesn’t pay me as that is completely different).
 To do public interest law you have to have a passion for it, as that is the only way to sustain your work, and yourself, long-term.